hatenaki/wsson/README.md

 ### 7. Planned features

-* Rewrite and take out the authentication in the separate function.
 * Rewrite the origin check.
 * Add correct http/ws response on buffer overflow before the connection closing.
 * Add "usage" and "hints/troubleshooting" in README.